Sakura-IT/SonnetAmiga/README.md

 - Amiga 3000/3000T/4000/4000T.
 - ELBOX Mediator for one of the above Amiga models.
 3.3V PCI power rail is necessary.
 Note that among big box Mediators, only 3000Di, 4000D 3V and 4000Di 3V is equipped with it by default.
-We're investigating if it's possible to mod the other models.
+Other big box Mediators may be used at your own risk with a 3.3V modified Sonnet (see Wiki).
 - Sonnet Crescendo 7200 with local memory installed (up to 128 or 256MB
   depending on installed graphics card).
 - 3Dfx Voodoo 3, 4, 5 or ATI Radeon 9200 (ID $5960, $5964 and $5C63) graphics card.